Invariants and discriminant ideals of orthogonal complements in a quadratic space: Invariants of an orthogonal complement

-In both cases, it is sufficient to consider a core subspace in \REF{wc1} or \REF{wc2} of $W$ because the characteristic algebra of the core space is $Q(\psi)$.
-We write $s$ for the core dimension of $W$ in the next two subsections.
+Therefore, it is sufficient to investigate the core subspace of $W$ in \REF{wc1} or \REF{wc2} because the characteristic algebra of the core space gives $Q(\psi)$.
+In the next two subsections we write $s$ for the core dimension of $W$.